GitTools/GitVersion/docs/input/docs/build-server-support/build-server/teamcity.md

 > [GitVersionTask.UpdateAssemblyInfo] Error occurred: GitVersion.MissingBranchException:
 Could not fetch from 'git@github.dev.xero.com:Xero/Bus.git' since LibGit2 does not support the transport.
 You have most likely cloned using SSH.
-If there is a remote branch named 'master' then fetch it manually, otherwise please create a local branch named 'master'. ---> LibGit2Sharp.LibGit2SharpException: An error was raised by libgit2.
+If there is a remote branch named 'main' then fetch it manually, otherwise please create a local branch named 'main'. ---> LibGit2Sharp.LibGit2SharpException: An error was raised by libgit2.
 Category = Net (Error).
 This transport isn't implemented.
 Sorry